 - Coordinators incorporated into door closing devices

-Note: This list does not imply suitability of any particular device for fire door.
+Note: This list does not imply suitability of any particular device for fire doors.

 The door coordinator device and its accessories should be CE Marked to BS EN 1158: 1997 – ‘Building hardware – Door coordinator devices’ or, preferably, should be provided with additional product certification by an approved third-party certification body.

 Fire Door Retainers for Self-Closing Fire Doors

 Fire doors are a weak point in any fire barrier because their primary function is to allow traffic to pass from one room into another.
 It is therefore important for fire doors to be kept closed when not in use.
 Fire doors are required to be self-closing and therefore have fire door closers fitted, which can pose significant obstacles to the young, elderly, infirm or disabled.
 Experience shows that convenience often takes precedence over safety and building users may seek to disable or otherwise undermine devices that inconvenience them in carrying out their work.
 Doors are often held open by wedges or fire extinguishers, which is not only unsafe but also illegal.

 To be able to legally keep fire doors held in the open position in normal circumstances, fire door retainers (hold-open devices) are installed.
-The fire door retainers will release the fire door in the case of a fire allowing the door closers to close the fire door, preventing the spread of the fire.
+Fire door retainers will release the fire door in the case of a fire allowing the door closers to close the fire door, preventing the spread of fire.
 The fire door is also released when a manual release button is pressed or the power fails.

 The following guidance is produced to give advice on the suitability and use of automatic fire door release mechanisms (fire door retainers).
 It aims to set acceptable standards of safety, while at the same time leaving scope for flexibility and the exercise of judgement in relation to individual circumstances.